jahed/frontiernav-scripts/README.md

 In most cases, it's worth providing these properties on any type of Object so we don't end up solely relying on IDs.

-- `data.name` - The friendly name of this Object.
+- `.data.name` - The friendly name of this Object.
-- `data.description` - A short description of this Object.
+- `.data.description` - A short description of this Object.

 ### NodeLabel